 As a beginner witch, you can be sure of one thing: there is no One True Way to be a witch.
 Witchcraft is no place for dogmatics and if you happen upon a witch who tries to enforce his or her rules upon you my advice would be to run.
 What witchcraft IS is a place of Freedom and Diversity.
 It is a place where spirituality and the Craft (the art and science of magick) meet.
 It is a place where you can learn about yourself, express your creativity and connect with your higher self.
 The world of witchcraft is colourful, diverse, magickal and available to all those who seek it.

 Why Do You Want To Become A Witch?

-There are so many reasons you might choose to become a witch.
+There are so many reasons you might feel drawn to witchcraft.
 Maybe you’ve always felt drawn to mystical and magickal stories, felt a connection to the gods and goddesses you learned about during history lessons or felt intuitively connected to nature and the rhythm of her cycles (the seasons, the tides, the phases of the moon).
 Perhaps you’ve experienced synchronicities in your life, things that made no logical sense but seemed to happen for a reason.

 You might have family or historical connections to witchcraft or to magickal ways of being.
 You may feel drawn to Pagan or Wiccan rituals and beliefs.
 You might like to explore your power as a female, as a male or in whatever form you choose.
 You might have a curiosity about the deeper mysteries of the universe and about the laws of attraction, manifestation and healing.
 You might feel misplaced within your current perception of reality and be seeking to find new ways of understanding the world around you.

-Whatever your reason for choosing to become a witch, the choice is yours to make and you are also free to change your mind at any time.
+Whatever your reason for choosing to express interest in witchcraft the choice is yours to make and you are also free to change your mind at any time.